AlejandroAb/CASCABEL/README.md

 #                               RUN                                            #
 #------------------------------------------------------------------------------#
 # Name of the RUN - Only use alphanumeric characters and don't use spaces.     #
-# This argument helps the user to execute different runs (pipeline execution)  #
+# This parameter helps the user to execute different runs (pipeline executions)#
 # with the same input data but with different parameters (ideally).            #
-# The RUN variable can be set here or remain empty, in the latter case, the    #
+# The RUN parameter can be set here or remain empty, in the latter case, the   #
-# user must assign this value via the command line --config RUN=User_run_name  #
+# user must assign this value via the command line.                            #
+# i.e:  --config RUN=run_name                                                  #
 #------------------------------------------------------------------------------#
 RUN: "My_First_run"

 </code></pre>
-As you can see on the previous config.yaml file the variables that are required for CASCABEL to start are:
-PROJECT, LIBRARY, RUN,  fw_reads, rv_reads and metadata.
-Once that you have valid values for these entries, you are ready to run the pipeline:
+As you can see on the previous fragment of the configuration file (config.yaml), the required parameters for CASCABEL to start are: *PROJECT*, *LIBRARY*, *RUN*,  *fw_reads*, *rv_reads* and *metadata*.
+After entering these parameters, take some minutes and go through the rest of the config file and overwrite settings according to your needs.
+Most values are already pre-configured.
+The config file explains itself by using meaningful headers before each rule, explaining the aim of such rule and the different parameters the user can use.
+It is very important to keep the indentation of the file (don’t change the tabs and spaces), as well as the name of the parameters.
+Once that you have valid values for these entries, you are ready to run the pipeline (before start CASCABEL always is a good practice to make a ["dry run"](../../wiki#31-dry-run)):

 <pre><code class="yaml">
 snakemake --configfile config.yaml
 </code></pre>

-Optionally you can specify the same variables* via --config flag, rather than with the config.yaml file:
+Optionally you can specify the same parameters* via --config flag, rather than within the config.yaml file:

 <pre><code class="text">
  snakemake --configfile config.yaml --config PROJECT="My_CASCABEL_Project"  RUN="My_First_run" fw_reads="//full/path/to/forward.reads.fq" rv_reads="/full/path/to/reverse.reads.fq" metadata="full/path/to/metadata.barcodes.txt"